tko22/flask-boilerplate/docs/conventions.md

 For more Flask Conventions, look at [this](https://github.com/hack4impact-uiuc/wiki/wiki/Flask-API-Conventions)

+## Utility Functions
+I've provided a couple utility functions/classes to help with Database Serialization and Responses.
+They are all located in `./api/utils.py`.
+- `Mixin` is a class for all tables (represented by classes) in `models.py` to extend.
+This will add a `to_dict()` serialization function.
+- `create_response(data={}, status=200, message='')` is a helper function to create responses.
+This follows the API specification described [here](https://github.com/hack4impact-uiuc/wiki/wiki/Our-REST-API-Specification).
+You must provide a dictionary for data.
+- `serialize_list()` is a helper function to serialize a list of SQLAlchemy objects.
+Look at `./api/views/main.py` for a use case.

 ## Git Flow
 Before you start making changes, make sure you have the most recently updated version of `master`:
 ```